darkf/darkfo/README.md

 Testing is more than welcome: if you have issues running DarkFO, or if you find bugs, glitches, or other inaccuracies, please don't hesitate to file an issue on GitHub and/or contact the developers!

 To contribute code, simply submit a pull request with your changes.
 Take care to write sensible commit messages, and if you want to change major parts of the code, please discuss it with other developers first (see the Contact section below).
+I apologize in advance for any injury sustained while reading the code. :)

 Thanks!